Lucy Ansell: Career

 Ansells first appearance in a full-length film came in the mystery thriller Force of Nature: The Dry 2 starring alongside Sisi Stringer and Eric Bana.
 Ansells first recurring role was in the comedy drama series Strife where she played Norma Ansell has also appeared in theatre productions.
 Most recently Ansell will feature in a short film called CHINA: Come Home I Need Affection.

 Personal life

-Her mother Jacqui is her idol along with all black matriarchs for their resistance and what they have been through.
-She said her dream jobs outside of acting is being a glassmaker, volcanologist or a librarian.
-South America is her dream holiday destination.
+Her mother Jacqui is her idol, along with all black matriarchs.
+She said her dream job outside of acting is being a glassmaker, volcanologist or a librarian.